ks-suraj/QN-AI-Voice-Receptionist-System/Assignment Response/5-API_Pseudo_Code.md

     # quickly check for obvious factual errors or policy triggers
     if not passes_basic_checks(answer, docs):
         return "I am not confident in that answer.
-Let me connect you to an agent."
+Let me connect you to a our agent."

     return answer
 ```